The Strangers (2008 film): Legacy

+Franchise

-In August 2008, Rogue Pictures confirmed that a sequel was in the works, with Brian Bertino co-writing the screenplay with Ben Ketai.
+In August 2008, Rogue Pictures confirmed that a sequel was in the works, with Bryan Bertino co-writing the screenplay with Ben Ketai.
 The project was originally slated to enter principal photography in 2009, during which time it was tentatively titled The Strangers: Part II.
 Directors Laurent Briet and Marcel Langenegger were considered to direct, but landed eventually to Johannes Roberts.
 After a troubled development period, filming on the sequel began May 30, 2017.
 Later titled The Strangers: Prey at Night, the film was released on March 9, 2018.

+In 2024, The Strangers: Chapter 1, a reboot of the original film, was released.
+The film, which was shot consecutively with two following chapters by director Renny Harlin, serves as the first installment in a trilogy.
+The Strangers – Chapter 2 was released on September 26, 2025.